1955 Venie "Louise" Kellogg

 She was an honored guest at the public celebration in Palmer on Memorial Day 2001 as Alaska’s oldest surviving veteran of World War II.

-Alaska Pacific University, Spring Creek Farm in Palmer, Alaska; History of the Farm
+Alaska Pacific University, Spring Creek Farm in Palmer, Alaska; Tales from A Spring Creek Farm AmeriCorps Vista Associate

 Anchorage Daily News, August 4, 2001